 Notes About the Experience

 So we got a LOT done!
-I will say, it wasn’t a leisurely stroll, we went about it with a plan, and were going from each activity pretty fast.
+I will say, it wasn’t a leisurely stroll, we went about it with a plan, and we were going from each activity pretty fast.
 But, it didn’t bother me.
 While we were rushing each thing, it didn’t take away from how amazing it all was to experience.
 I do look forward to the second time around, where we can soak in the surrounding a bit easier since we crossed a lot off our list!
 And the only thing we didn’t get to do that we wanted was meet Chewbacca and Rey.
 I actually never saw them around!
 But hopefully next time!
 I am already confident enough to say Star Wars: Galaxy’s Edge is the best part of Disneyland Resort.
 To start planning your trip to Disneyland and get the best ticket deals, visit Get Away Today (who I use as my Disney travel agent) here.